amartyasd/amartyasd.github.io/_pages/about.md

 NOTE: I recently updated everything you see above.
 Thanks for stopping by.
 The stuff below, maybe later :P

-## Some stuff I'm currently reading \(or maybe skimming some\) or interested in finding time and energy to read (not exhaustive and in no order)
+## Some stuff I'm currently reading or skimming, some of which I'm interested in finding time and energy to read.
+This is not exhaustive and in no order.

 * The Chromatic Nullstellensatz [arXiv](https://arxiv.org/abs/2207.09929)
 * PURITY IN CHROMATICALLY LOCALIZED ALGEBRAIC K-THEORY [link](https://people.math.rochester.edu/faculty/doug/otherpapers/LMMT.pdf)